mongodb/docs-realm/examples/react-native/README.md

 # Realm Examples

-The Realm Examples project contains unit tested JavaScript and TypeScript code examples for the MongoDB Realm React Native SDK using @realm/react.
+The Realm Examples project contains unit-tested JavaScript and TypeScript code examples for the MongoDB Realm React Native SDK using @realm/react.

 This project serves as the source of truth for generated code examples in